qwezertino/qwz_npcguards/README.md

             'g_m_m_chicold_01',
         },.
         weapons = { -- Weapons section
-            guardArea = 10.0, -- Area that ped gonna guard around him, THIS OPTION NEED IF freeze IS SET TO FALSE!
-Just leave it 10.0 ammo = 10000, -- Amount of ammo we giving to ped list = { -- List of weapons that we give to ped "WEAPON_PISTOL",
+            guardArea = 2.0, -- How many units ped gonna walk around his spawn point ammo = 250, -- Amount of ammo we giving to ped list = { -- List of weapons that we give to ped "WEAPON_PISTOL",
                 "WEAPON_COMBATPISTOL",